-To become the default suggestion when it comes to purchasing any product online, Amazon Marketing cultivated a culture within itself by using every channel possible that keeps prospects as well as customers engaged, and active and interested in the repurchase.
-E-commerce marketing has been heavily influenced by the brand.
-It is aggressive, people oriented, and innovative.
+To become the default suggestion when it comes to purchasing any product online, Amazon Marketing cultivated a culture within itself by using every channel possible that keeps prospects as well as customers engaged, and active, and interested in the repurchase.
+E-commerce omnichannel marketing has been heavily influenced by the brand.
+It is aggressive, people-oriented, and innovative.

 They dominate SEO is an understatement.
-Amazon utilizes user-generated reviews to propel their product pages to number one status quite easily now.
+Amazon utilizes user-generated reviews to propel its product pages to number one status quite easily now.
 However, this was an idea they developed way back in the 90s.
-There are a bunch of innovations and trends they set, which has now become a standard operating procedure for e-commerce marketing professionals.
+There are a bunch of innovations and trends they set, which have now become a standard operating procedure for e-commerce marketing professionals.

 Today, most e-commerce websites follow design and UX processes that have been either pioneered or mastered by this e-commerce giant.
 Below are the top 4 omnichannel marketing lessons that Amazon has perfected.

 Amazon puts the customer first.
 This has caused a massive shift in the entire e-commerce marketing sector, forcing marketers not to take themselves seriously and consider taking the customer seriously.
 They pioneered the use of UX processes and design elements to make the process of purchasing goods and services online a pleasurable and memorable experience.
 They devote a tremendous amount of time and investment into understanding user pain points, customer journey and understanding what makes a user click and buy.